Round the World

 We did find some treasures such as the Westin Surfrider, (which has a really cool history being the first hotel in Waikiki), and House Without A Key for a quiet dinner featuring a hula performance from a former Miss Universe.
 Sampling local rum, hot sauce, and honey at Kohana Rum Distillery was also a treat!
 We made a purchase to have shipped home and are looking forward to enjoying it.
 The Ala Moana Mall is the real deal, featuring over 350 shops and restaurants!
 There’s luxury brands and fortunately for my wallet, I know I didn’t have much room to do extensive shopping but I did treat myself to a light sweater from Uniqlo and a ring from Gucci.
 Jewelry doesn’t take up much room! 😏✨

-The hotels along the beach walk are exquisite, although I chose to not have us stay at any of those due to reviews mentioning noise complaints, and I like my sleep.
-We chose Park Shore Hotel turns out it’s dated and not really up to our standards, but the staff was nice, the location was perfect for us – on the far end of the beach walk by the zoo where it’s quieter, there’s perks with some of the local restaurants and businesses for staying here, and it included free morning yoga on the beach and a stargazing telescope activity on select nights.
-The view overlooking the ocean and Diamond Head gave us plenty of enjoyment!
-I also chose this hotel because it has a pool and not all of the hotels in Waikiki (& Maui) have pools, as it is assumed you will be hanging out on the beach.
-It’s not glamorous but overall it’s fine, friendlier on the wallet, with the beach, and all the happenings are literally just steps away.
+We chose Park Shore Hotel turns out it’s dated and not really up to our standards, but the staff was nice, the location was perfect for us – on the far end of the beach walk by the zoo where it’s quieter.
+There’s perks with some of the local restaurants and businesses for staying here, and it included free morning yoga on the beach and a stargazing telescope activity on select nights.

 Our favorite bars and restaurants include: House Without A Key (reservation required), Tiki’s Grill (reservation required for a table although bar seating is a constant flow), and DUKE’S (where we ended up hanging out and getting friendly with the VP of Waikiki Brewing and Cheeseburger In Paradise) shout-out to Robert and Vince. 🤙